Code Name Banshee (2022). Release film

 In Hollywood we have seen him playing “the fox” in The mask of Zorrobeside Anthony Hopkins.

-Some outstanding films of this actor are Philadelphia (with Denzel Washington Y Tom Hanks), Interview with the Vampire either The House of Spiritswith Jeremy Irons.
+Some outstanding movies of this actor are Philadelphia (with Denzel Washington Y Tom Hanks), Interview with the Vampire either The House of Spiritswith Jeremy Irons.

 In Uncharted (2022) makes Spanish (and bad).